|

 While you're waiting

-for your class, take a look at this page, which
+for your class, take a look at this page, STUDENT

 |